-Ideally, everybody in an organization can run the same version of Tableau Desktop and Tableau Server, but that's not always possible.
+Ideally, everybody in an organization can run the same version of Tableau Desktop or Tableau Server, but that's not always possible.
 In a large organization, different individuals or groups might need to use different versions of Tableau products.
-For example, some Tableau Desktop users might have already upgraded to 10.2 to take advantage of new features, but the IT team is still hosting Tableau Server 10.1 while they review the new features.
-This article describes which combinations of Tableau Desktop and Tableau Server can work together and in which ways.

 Note: This article discusses only Tableau products that are still eligible for technical support.
 Tableau provides technical support on each version of the product for 30 months after release.
 For a list of versions and their support schedules, see the Support Services page on the Tableau website.

 Compatibility issues typically arise only between release versions of Tableau products.
 For example, if you are using Tableau Desktop 2019.1 and others are using Tableau Desktop 2018.3 or if you need to publish to Tableau Server and it is still running version 2018.1, you can encounter compatibility issues.